mpollock2/spring-petclinic/SUBMISSION.md

-5 pts Your Github account showing that is has been forked from the depaulcdm/springpetclinic repository
+5 pts Your Github account showing that is has been forked from the depaulcdm/springpetclinic repository.
 ![Screen Capture #1](figures/github_fork.png)

 5 pts Your Travis CI dashboard showing a successful first build.